sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-This code is looking pretty good, there’s only one small problem.
+This code is looking pretty good; there’s only one small problem.
 Can you see it?
-If you said this code isn’t being executed because nowhere in the code has it been called you’re correct!
-It’s best to call this method from viewDidLoad, as I mentioned earlier it’s a given that this method is going to be called.
+If you said this code isn’t being executed because nowhere in the code has it been called, you’re correct!
+It’s best to call this method from viewDidLoad, as I mentioned earlier, it’s a given that this method is going to be called.

 ```objective-c
 		- (void)viewDidLoad {